NixOS/rfcs/rfcs/0166-nix-formatting.md

 **Alternatives**

-- Attribute sets and lists could start on the same line as the `if` keywords, saving an indentation level on their body:
+- The bodies could be absorbed in some cases, saving an indentation level:
   ```nix
   #1a
   if builtins.length matches != 0 then {